yuanqing/markdown-interpolate/README.md

 <!-- end -->
 ```

-Run `markdown-interpolate-files` again to update the content between each pair of opening/closing HTML comments.
+Run the `markdown-interpolate-files` CLI again to update the content between each pair of opening/closing HTML comments.

+Other usage notes:

-Note that files/scripts are always resolved *relative to the Markdown file*.
+- By default, files/scripts are always resolved *relative to the Markdown file*.
 Use the `--base` flag to set the base directory to resolve files/scripts.
+- Besides `.ts`, other types of scripts (eg. `.js`, `.sh`) can be referenced as well.

 ## CLI